wireddown/ghpages-ghcomments/advanced/manual.md

 https://api.github.com/repositories/29450581/issues/4/comments
 ```

-Once the last page has been collected, `updateCommentActions` adjusts the contents of the HTML structural elements (discussed below) to show the reader two actions:
+Once the last page has been collected, `updateCommentsAndActions()` adjusts the contents of the HTML structural elements (discussed below) to show the reader an action:

-* _Show *N* Comments_, which uses `presentAllComments` and `CommentsArray` to format and insert the comments in the document
+* _Show *N* Comments_, which uses `showAllComments()` and `CommentsArray` to format and insert the comments in the document
-* _Leave a Comment_, which sends the reader to the comment entry box at `IssueUrl`, at the bottom of the issue page

 All of the web requests for searches and comments are sent using `XMLHttpRequest` with a custom request header: